Mercy2525/Phase-1-Project/README.md

  2. Since the API is rendered, one manny not need to run it locally

 ## Technologies Used
-HTML, CSS, and JavaScript for the frontend interface. fetch API to communicate with the external API.
+- HTML, CSS, and JavaScript for the frontend interface.
+- Fetch API to communicate with the external API.
-Backend API (not included) to manage product data.
+- Backend API (not included) to manage product data.
-Node.js (optional) for setting up a local server during development.
+- Node.js (optional) for setting up a local server during development.

 ## Features